Ankan-7/Sign-Language-Translator/README.md

 The system is designed to work in real time and supports continuous sentence formation along with speech output.

+## Dataset

+The dataset used in this project was created manually by capturing hand gesture samples using a webcam.

+* Custom dataset built for multiple hand gestures
+* Landmark data extracted using MediaPipe
+* Data stored and organized for training the ML model

+This approach allowed better control over the data and helped in understanding how data quality affects model performance.

 ## Features
 - Real-time hand gesture recognition
 - Text generation from sign language